 The amounts reported are affected by the healthcare trend assumptions.
-The assumed healthcare cost trend rate used in measuring the accumulated benefit obligation was 5.00 percent and 6.25 percent for 2020 and 2019, respectively, and is assumed to decrease gradually to 4.00 percent in 2098 and remain at that level thereafter.
-If the healthcare cost trend assumptions were increased by 1 percent, the accumulated post-retirement benefit obligation at June 30, 2020 and 2019, would be increased by approximately \$17 and \$20, respectively.
-The effect of this change would increase the aggregate of the service and interest cost components of the net periodic post-retirement benefit cost by approximately \$1 percent, the accumulated post-retirement benefit obligation as of June 30, 2020 and 2019, would be decreased by 1 percent, the accumulated post-retirement benefit obligation as of June 30, 2020 and 2019, would be decreased by approximately \$20 and \$18, respectively.
-The effect of this change would reduce the aggregate of the service and interest cost components of the net periodic post-retirement benefit cost by approximately \$18, respectively.
-The effect of this change would reduce the aggregate of the service and interest cost components of the net periodic post-retirement benefit cost by approximately \$1 for the years ended June 30, 2020 and \$18, respectively.
-The effect of this change would reduce the aggregate of the service and interest cost components of the net periodic post-retirement benefit cost by approximately \$1 for the years ended June 30, 2020 and 2019.
+The assumed healthcare cost trend rate used in measuring the accumulated benefit obligation was 0 percent and 5.00 percent for 2021 and 2020, respectively, and is assumed to fluctuate to 3.70 percent through 2095 and remain at that level thereafter.
+If the healthcare cost trend assumptions were increased by 1 percent, the accumulated post-retirement benefit obligation at June 30, 2021 and 2020, would be increased by approximately \$93 and \$17, respectively.
+The effect of this change would increase the aggregate of the service and interest cost components of the net periodic post-retirement benefit cost by approximately \$3 and \$1 for the years ended June 30, 2021 and 2020, respectively.
+If the healthcare cost trend assumptions were decreased by 1 percent, the accumulated post-retirement benefit obligation as of June 30, 2021 and 2020, would be decreased by approximately \$78 and \$20, respectively.
+The effect of this change would reduce the aggregate of the service and interest cost components of the net periodic post-retirement benefit cost by approximately \$3 and \$1 for the years ended June 30, 2021 and 2020, respectively.